collapsed-stacks/startups/questions/9844/sales-figures-of-french-companies.md

 - tagged: `sales`, `data`, `france`
 - score: 1

-<p>I heard that there is a website on which one can check the sales figures of french companies.</p>
+I heard that there is a website on which one can check the sales figures of french companies.

-<p>Does anyone know this website?</p>
+Does anyone know this website?

 ## Answer 9845